mapbox/cross-street-indexer/README.md

 - [x] **Step 4**: Convert intersections into multiple points using a combination of `road` & `ref` tags (`lib/geocoding-pairs`).
 - [x] **Step 5**: Group all hashes into single Quadkey JSON object (`lib/reducer.js`)
 - [ ] **Step 6**: Publish to S3 or LevelDB

-## Features

-- Easy to use CLI
-- Node 6 & 7 compatible
-- Only uses Tile Reduce + Turf
-- Bundled 5MB QA-Tiles for testing purposes

 ## Quickstart (in development)